 - Playing the victim.

-A narcissist will happily talk about themselves, and what they have achieved, often only listening to you in the beginning stages of the relationship in order to exploit you, once they have the information they need it’s all about them, they’ve worked hard, they’ve done more. ”After all, I’ve done for you.” guilt trips and those. ”Remember when I.” as you’re expected by them to be eternally grateful, for anything they’ve done for you and things they haven’t even done for you.
+A narcissist will happily talk about themselves and what they have achieved, often only listening to you in the beginning stages of the relationship in order to exploit you.
+Once they have the information they need, it’s all about them.
+They’ve worked hard.
+They’ve done more. ”After all I’ve done for you.” guilt trips and those. ”Remember when I.” as they expect you to be eternally grateful, for anything they’ve done for you and things they haven’t even done for you.

 Narcissists will set the environment, they’ll cause conflict between people, through various triangulation tactics, in order to divide and conquer, and get everyone going to the narcissist for information, the narcissist will enjoy causing arguments between others, while they run around playing the hero.